oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/get-started/get-started.md

 Estimated Time: 5 minutes

-Types of Cloud Accounts
+Types of Cloud Accounts that can be used for this workshop:
-We offer two types of Cloud Accounts:

-*Free Tier Accounts*: After you sign up for the free Oracle Cloud promotion or a paid account, you’ll get a welcome email.
-The email provides you with your cloud account details and sign-in credentials.

-*Oracle Cloud Paid Accounts*: When your tenancy is provisioned, Oracle sends an email to the default administrator at your company with the sign-in credentials and URL.
+**Oracle Cloud Paid Accounts**: When your tenancy is provisioned, Oracle sends an email to the default administrator at your company with the sign-in credentials and URL.
 This administrator can then create a user for each person who needs access to the Oracle Cloud.
 Check your email or contact your administrator for your credentials and account name.

+**Global Oracle Solutions Center (OSC) provided Account**: Environment is provided by engaging with your Sales Engineer to coordinate obtaining approval to obtain an Event Code which will provide access to an OSC provided environment.